MicrosoftDocs/windows-itpro-docs/windows/deployment/update/device-health-monitor.md

 author: jaimeo
 ---

-# Monitor the Health of Devices with Device Health Monitor
+# Monitor the health of devices with Device Health

 ## Introduction